openstack/performance-docs/doc/source/test_results/container_cluster_systems/kubernetes/API_testing/index.rst

 (more information in `Pod startup time measurement toolkit`_ section).

-This toolkit was run against 150 nodes Kubernetes environment installed via `Kargo`_ deployment tool.
+This toolkit was run against 150 nodes Kubernetes environment installed via `Kargo`_ deployment tool (these nodes were taken from the same nodes pool all previous Kubernetes API performance tests were run against).
 The most basic configuration (1 replication controller, N pods, each pod containing 1 container) was run against the environment.
 Additional configurations will be tested and results published in terms of further researches.

-The first run includes information about 500 pods being run on fresh Kubernetes environment (no tests have been run on it before):
+The first run includes information about 500 pods being run on fresh Kubernetes environment (no tests have been run on it before, warm-up run with about 3 pods per node density):

 .. image:: MMM-tool/500_containers_first_run.png
    :alt: Containers startup time (500 containers, first run)